Synchronize Time using PTP

 inhibit_delay_req 1

-When the PTP status displayed on the web control page or LidarUtilities interface of the lidar is updated to Tracking or Locked, it means the time synchronization between the lidar and the PTP master has been successfully established.
+When the PTP status displayed on the web control page or LidarUtilities interface of the lidar is updated to Tracking or Locked and the offset value changes continuously, it means the time synchronization between the lidar and the PTP master is successfully established.

 To perform time synchronization on multiple lidars from the same network using 802.1AS protocol, it is necessary to first confirm whether the switch model used supports TSN (i.e. Time Sensitive Network, an extension protocol stack of IEEE 802.1 which is aimed at providing a universal time sensitive mechanism for the data link layer of Ethernet protocol to ensure real-time and reliable data transmission).

 - For the switch that supports TSN, set the 'Switch Type' parameter of each lidar to 'TSN' (as shown in the figures below), and configure the host computer as the PTP master according to method introduced above for a single lidar.
-When the PTP status displayed on the web control page or LidarUtilities interface of the lidar is updated to Tracking or Locked, it means the time synchronization between the lidar and the PTP master has been successfully established.
+When the PTP status displayed on the web control page or LidarUtilities interface of the lidar is updated to Tracking or Locked and the offset value changes continuously, it means the time synchronization between the lidar and the PTP master is successfully established.

 Web control page - Home (Pandar series/QT series/XT series)